cespare/dotfiles/system_notes.md

   - Default font: Noto Sans 9
   - Enable anti-aliasing (no hinting)
   - Custom DPI of 128
+* In window manager tweaks, change the key for moving windows from alt to super.
 * In the window manager shortcuts, set "switch windows for the same application" to alt+`.
 * In xfce mouse & touchpad settings, set pointer speed to:
   - acceleration: 1.0